 To shape the coconut bites using a silicon ice cube tray:

-5. Once the coconut bites firm up, start gently bending the ice tray to loosen them up until they pop out.
-Refer to the blog post for the step-by-step pictures
+• Once the coconut bites firm up, start gently bending the ice tray to loosen them up until they pop out.

-To shape the coconut bites using a measuring tablespoon:
+To shape the coconut bites using a measuring spoon:

-1. Place the bowl with the coconut mixture in the fridge for about 15 to 20 minutes.
+• Place the bowl with the coconut mixture in the fridge for 15 to 20 minutes.

-2. To shape coconut bites, scoop the coconut mixture with a measuring spoon which is 1/2 tablespoon in size.
+• To shape the coconut bites, use a measuring spoon with a ½ tablespoon capacity to scoop the coconut mixture.
 Press the mixture firmly into the spoon with your thumb, and pop out the coconut bite.
 They will have a shape of half a ball.
 Place the coconut bites on the parchment paper with the flat side down.
-Once you are done shaping all coconut balls, place them in the fridge for about one hour until firm.
+Once you have shaped all the coconut balls, place them in the fridge for about one hour until firm.

 For the 1-Ingredient Sugar-Free Coconut Bites: